jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

         |> map { counter in String(counter) }
 ```

-^ This example creates a counter that increments itself every second.
-We observe the changes and log every value of the property to the console.
+^ This example creates a counter property that gets incremented every second.
+We observe the changes and log each value of the property to the console.

 ---